India’s home Test record

 India’s away/overseas Test record

 India’s Test record in Australia, England, South Africa, and New Zealand doesn’t make for good reading at all.
-They have managed to win only six of their 47 Tests on Australian soil, seven of 57 Tests (!) in England, three of the 20 Test matches in South Africa, and five of the 25 Tests in New Zealand.
+They have managed to win only eight of their 51 Tests on Australian soil, seven of 57 Tests (!) in England, three of the 20 Test matches in South Africa, and five of the 25 Tests in New Zealand.
 The records against two other countries away from home—Pakistan, West Indies—is bad as well, though India have saved a considerable number of Tests in Pakistan and in the Caribbean.

 India’s overall Test record